 3. Will there be training sessions for Team USA?

 Yes, we will ensure that students on Team USA are adequately prepared for the competition.
-This may involve an extra day or two of preparation in Hong Kong, study sessions by Skype, independent study, or other methods at the discretion of the Team USA coaches.
+This will involve 2-3 extra days of preparation in Istanbul, study sessions by Skype, independent study, or other methods at the discretion of the Team USA coaches.

 1. Do you have any connection to The National Geographic Society or The National Geographic Bee?